Fire stopping

 Heat-absorbing (ablative) system

-Basis of the ablative i.e.: heat-absorbing system is an one komponent putty comprising a special acrylate copolimer which diluting with water can be applied as coating.
+Basis of the ablative, the heat-absorbing system is a one-component putty comprising a special acrylate copolimer which diluting with water can be applied as coating.

 Putties, coatings: